-- Sexual exploitation: this includes sexual abuse, forced prostitution and the abuse of children in order to produce child abuse images or videos - Domestic servitude: this involves victims being forced to work in usually private households, performing domestic chores and childcare duties - Forced labour: this can happen in various industries, including construction, manufacturing, laying driveways, hospitality, food packaging, agriculture, maritime and beauty (nail bars) - Bonded labour: this includes descendant slavery when people give themselves into slavery as security against a loan or when they inherit a debt from a relative - Criminal exploitation: this can be understood as the exploitation of a person to commit a crime, such as pick-pocketing, shoplifting, cannabis cultivation, drug trafficking and other similar activities that are subject to penalties and imply financial gain for the trafficker
+- Sexual exploitation: this includes sexual abuse, forced prostitution and the abuse of children in order to produce child abuse images or videos - Domestic servitude: this involves victims being forced to work in usually private households, performing domestic chores and childcare duties - Forced labour: this can happen in various industries, including construction, manufacturing, laying driveways, hospitality, food packaging, agriculture, maritime and beauty (nail bars) - Bonded labour: this includes descendant slavery when people give themselves into slavery as security against a loan or when they inherit a debt from a relative - Criminal exploitation: this can be understood as the exploitation of a person to commit a crime, such as pick-pocketing, shoplifting, cannabis cultivation, drug trafficking and other similar activities that are subject to penalties and imply financial gain for the trafficker - Human Trafficking: this requires that a person arranges or facilitates the travel of another person with a view to that person being exploited.
+The offence can be committed even where the victim consents to the travel.
+This reflects the fact that a victim may be deceived by the promise of a better life or job or may be a child who is influenced to travel by an adult.;

-Other forms of exploitation include organ removal, forced begging fraud, forced marriage and illegal adoption.
+• Other forms of exploitation include organ removal, forced begging, forced benefit fraud, forced marriage and illegal adoption.